 By clicking on Enter you are confirming that you are 18 years of age or older.

 In this blog, we’re going to talk about the key storage aspects to consider.
-We have partnered with Elite Wine Refrigeration who are one of the UK’s very few wine storage specialists that distribute wine coolers, cabinets and wine walls for both domestic and commercial use.
+We have partnered with Elite Wine Refrigeration who is one of the UK’s very few wine storage specialists that distribute wine coolers, cabinets and wine walls for both domestic and commercial use.

-The temperature a wine is stored at is the most important thing to think about as it is the number one condition that directly affects the quality of your wine.
+The proper temperature to store wine is stored at is the most important thing to think about as it is the number one condition that directly affects the quality of your wine.
 There is a common misconception that serving temperatures mean storage temperatures, but this is not the case.
 In fact, it can do more harm than good storing your red wines at higher temperatures and your white wines at lower temperatures.

 The temperature needs to be correct, but it also needs to be consistent.
 Wines need a period of stability for the chemical reactions to start occurring inside the bottle to develop the flavours, so the temperature can’t be going up and down throughout the day.

-Sunlight can make a wine deteriorate quite quickly, as the UV rays can interact with amino acids in the liquid, producing sulphur-based compounds reminiscent of cabbage and struck match.
+You’re probably wondering, “does sunlight affect wine?”, sunlight can make a wine deteriorate quite quickly, as the UV rays can interact with amino acids in the liquid, producing sulphur-based compounds reminiscent of cabbage and struck match.
 This can affect all wines, but sparkling wines and rosés are particularly susceptible.
 The former due to their high amino acid levels, and the latter as clear glass does not filter out UV light, while coloured glass does to varying degrees.

 If you visit us here at Bolney, you’ll notice that the wines in our shop are displayed so that they are out of direct sunlight, ensuring that the flavours continue to develop in the bottles ready for you to enjoy when you get them home.